ckchow/website/content/en/docs/components/pipelines/concepts/run.md

 +++
-title = "Run and Recurring Run" description = "Conceptual overview of runs in Kubeflow Pipelines" weight = 50
+title = "Run a Recurring Run"
+description = "Conceptual overview of runs in Kubeflow Pipelines" weight = 50